davidovich/summon/README.md

 .
 ├── Makefile
 ├── README.md
+├── go.mod
+├── go.sum
+└── summon
     ├── assets
     │   └── summon.config.yaml
-├── go.mod
     └── summon.go
 ```

 There is an example setup at https://github.com/davidovich/summon-example-assets.

-You just need to populate the `assets` directory with your own data.
+You just need to populate the `summon/assets` directory with your own data.

-The `summon.go` file of the main module is the entry point to the summon
+The `summon/summon.go` file of the main module is the entry point to the summon
 library, and creates the main command executable.

+#### Migration from versions prior to v0.13.0

+The v0.13.0 version uses the embed.FS and the `//go:embed assets/*` directive.
+Prior versions used to reference the `assets/` dir at the root of the repo.
+This means that the data being embeded must now be a sibling of the source
+file containing `package main`.

 ### Summon config File

-The `assets/summon.config.yaml` is an (optional) configuration file to
+The `summon/assets/summon.config.yaml` is an (optional) configuration file to
 customize summon.
 You can define:

 - aliases